Image Specifications – Threaded Fastener Assembly Surface Condition & Corrosion Documentation

 Imaging Objective

-Document the condition of the copper winding assembly prior to teardown to support failure analysis, material evaluation, and engineering review.
+Document the condition of the copper winding assembly to facilitate failure analysis, material evaluation, and engineering review

 Imaging Methodology